contactatfp/theLibrarians/README.md

 ## Project URL
 https://github.com/contactatfp/theLibrarians.git

+## Technology Tools used
+- Flask Framework
+- SQLite
+- Bootstrap/HTML
+- CSS
+- JavaScript

 ## Introduction
-This Flask application is designed for generating children's books based on user input.
+Quick Story is a website targeted toward parents of young children up to 11 years old.
+It is designed for generating children's books based on user input.
 Users can create an account, log in, and submit a form with various details about the characters and settings they want in their book.
 The application then generates a story and artwork for the book, which the user can preview, download as a PDF, and share on social media.

 ## Features
 1. Registration: Allows users to create an account by providing their username, email, and password.